yintrigue/portfolio-ds/sp_hello_baby_clara/README.md

 - User login is supported for viewing private photos and diaries.
 - Fun interactive experience with sound effects.
 This is a project to be enjoyed by both farther and daughter!

-Note: *Hello Baby Clara!* is built from the ground up using jQuery and a number of third-party libraries.
-The reason for not using Angular or React is to avoid design limitation imposed by the frameworks in addition to keeping things simple and flexible.
+*Hello, Baby Clara!* is built from the ground up using jQuery.
+The reason for not using Angular or React is to keep things simple and flexible.
+People say that I am old-school, but I am just chasing simplicity! 😃

 ## Screenshots
-*Hello Baby Clara* is an online photo diary documenting a baby girl's growth!
+*Hello, Baby Clara* is an online photo diary documenting a baby girl's growth!
 ![](./img/screenshot_02.jpg)
 <br />
 <br />